rust-lang/rustc-dev-guide/src/getting-started.md

 If you suspect that your change may cause a performance regression (or improvement), you can request a "perf run" (your reviewer may also request one before approving).
-This is yet another bot that will compile a collection of benchmarks on a compiler with your changes.
-The numbers are reported [here][perf], and you can see a comparison of your changes against the latest master.
+This is yet another bot that will run a collection of benchmarks on a compiler with your changes.
+The numbers are reported [here][perf], and you can see a comparison of your changes against the latest nightly compiler.

 [perf]: https://perf.rust-lang.org